 - Get enough sleep.
 Not getting enough sleep can sabotage brain health in just about every conceivable way.

 Finally, there are certain nutrients and botanicals that have been shown to protect against neurodeneration, prevent and even reverse neuroinflammation and preserve brain function.
 In fact, nutritional medicine really shines in this area.
-If you look in the scientific literature, you’ll see that almost all of the treatments being studied are either micronutrients or botanicals.
-That’s because there are no drugs that actually improve the health of the brain environment like natural therapies can.

 - DHA (as mentioned above)